CircuitVerse/Blog/content/posts/Shubh_final_report.md

 ## Phase 1:

 In my proposal I planned to dive right into the toughest parts and start refactoring them but there were some open issues that needed to be merged before I could start refactoring.
 So in our first meeting we decided I should start from documentation first and then get into refactoring.
-This was a blessing because while documenting I learnt that there were some assumtions I was going to make while refactoring which were baseless.
+This was a blessing because while documenting I learnt that there were some assumptions I was going to make while refactoring which were baseless.
 For documenting each file, I used JSDoc.
 JSDoc can auto-generate HTML pages for Documentation based on comments in files which gives more meaning to comments and also leads to an easily readable and navigable Documentation.
 I started off with files that I had read about a hundred times during the research period and proceeded to ones I never felt the need to read before.
 It was a good learning opportunity because now that I have documented each and every function and I know (or at least I hope I do) what every function does in those 34 files with 30k+ lines.
 I have added at least 2400 lines of comments and fixed some linting issues.
 With a PR of line difference 13323, even the code climate bot has given up. link to the [documentation](http://shubhankarsharma00.tech/out/index.html).